Family Tax Credit Guide · Updated April 2026

 Several states offer their own child tax credits that stack with the federal CTC.
 California's Young Child Tax Credit ($1,117 for kids under 6), New York's Empire State Child Credit, and others can add hundreds or thousands more.

-CTC + energy credits = massive stacking
+CTC + energy rebates stack

 Free rebate alerts